webarch-coop/ansible-role-mariadb/README.md

 * Check that the mariadb_username and mariadb_database are lowercase and contain no punctuation or white space
 * Add additional optional `mariadb_` variables for values in `templates/50-server.cnf.j2`
-* Consider adding the ability to add multiple database users and databases
+* Consider adding the ability to create multiple database users and databases